c-noblet/Papagei-DiscordBot/README.md

 ## Before installation

-make sure you have a mongodb database and your own discord bot token
+Make sure you have a mongodb database and your own discord bot token

 ## Installation